ansys/pystk/doc/source/api/ansys/stk/core/stkobjects/IAreaTypePattern.rst

 IAreaTypePattern
 ================

-.. py:class:: IAreaTypePattern
+.. py:class:: ansys.stk.core.stkobjects.IAreaTypePattern

    object

    AgAreaTypePattern used to access the List of coordinates of the AreaTarget AreaType interface.

-.. py:currentmodule:: ansys.stk.core.stkobjects
+.. py:currentmodule:: IAreaTypePattern

 Overview
 --------